swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ![Tests CI With Cache](tests-ci-with-cache.png)

-You've already saved at least 3 and a half minutes of CI runtime, and that's great.
+You've already saved at least 3.5 minutes of CI runtime, and that's great.
 But let's look closer.

 What's consuming the CI runtime now that you're using caching?
-Is it really taking 6 and a half minutes for the tests to run even after all your efforts?
+Is it really taking 6.5 minutes for the tests to run even after all your efforts?

 The answer is No. If you look at the "Restore .build" step, you'll notice it's taking around 30 seconds to restore the data.
-Likewise, "Cache .build" step of the first run of your CI is taking more than 2 and a half minutes caching around 1.5 GB worth of `.build` data.
-That's while your Swift tests runtime has dropped to less than 3 minutes.
+Likewise, "Cache .build" step of the first run of your CI is taking more than 2.5 minutes caching around 1.5 GB worth of `.build` data.

 Wouldn't it be so nice if you could decrease the times spent caching?
-After all, only 3 minutes of your CI runtime is related to your test steps.
+After all, only 3 minutes of your CI runtime is related to your tests step.

 ## Speed Up Caching With zstd

 As it turns out, `actions/cache` compresses directories before uploading them to GitHub.
 This compression process uses `gzip` by default.
-Considering `gzip` does not run in parallel, it can easily take 2 and a half minutes to compress and upload a 1.5 GB `.build` directory.
+Considering `gzip` runs on a single CPU core, it can easily take 2.5 minutes to compress and upload a 1.5 GB `.build` directory.

 The hope is not lost though.
 The good news is that `actions/cache` detects if the `zstd` compression algorithm is available on the machine, and if so, it'll use that instead of `gzip`.

-For your purposes `zstd` is much more performant than `gzip`.
-Even `gzip`'s parallel implementation known as `pigz` is slower than `zstd` in this case.
+For your purposes `zstd` is much faster than `gzip`.
+Even `gzip`'s parallel implementation known as `pigz` is noticeably slower than `zstd` in this case.

 Simply install `zstd` on the machine before any calls to `actions/cache`.
-This way `actions/cache` can detect and use it:
+This way `actions/cache` can detect and use `zstd`:

 ```diff
 +      - name: Install zstd